 How can we find a faint, currently undetected body that could be a binary companion?
 Through the use of a Virtual Observatory (VO).
 A VO is a collection of interacting astronomical databases (data grid) accessed by specifically created software tools, run on powerful computers by specially trained experts.
 A Virtual Observatory is a “virtual telescope” capable of processing many years of archived astronomical data for patterns or tracks of faint orbiting bodies.

-The following URLs have more information on virtual observatories.
+The following URL has more information on virtual observatories.